June 13, 2022CMMS

 - Ask about the provider’s features development process.

 - Look for flexible payment options that scale with you.

 If you haven’t already, we invite you to try MaintainX.
-Not only is our work order management software designed for mobile, but it includes everything manufacturers need to manage inventory control, oversee asset data collection, create intuitive checklists, upload equipment photographs in real-time, cross-reference data for cost savings opportunities, oversee quality management, and text message technicians directly within work orders.
+Not only did we design our work order management software for mobile, but it includes everything manufacturers need to manage inventory control, oversee asset data collection, create intuitive checklists, upload equipment photographs in real-time, cross-reference data for cost savings opportunities, oversee quality management, and text message technicians directly within work orders.
 MaintainX users can even take advantage of our API feature to integrate important ERP solutions documents (e.g. bill of materials, routing plans) for convenient workflow integration.

 When we say that anyone with a smartphone can download the app and start right away, we aren’t kidding.
 The app is easy to use!
 Our freemium SaaS comes with several scalable and affordable monthly plans to choose from.